TeseoLou/clancy-nook-walking-tours/README.md

 2. Incorporate **HTML5** and **CSS3** technologies to structure and style the site.
 3. Include a **main navigation menu** for intuitive user experience and **responsive design** for different device sizes.
 4. Use **semantic markup** and **accessible design principles** to ensure inclusivity.
-5. Provide **clear, user-focused content** that fulfills both user and business goals.
+5. Provide **clear, user-focused content** that fulfils both user and business goals.
 6. Host the project on **GitHub Pages**, with version control via Git and complete documentation in a this README.md file.

+---

 ### **Web Developer Showcase**
 As a developer in training, this project aims to demonstrate: